joshbuchea/HEAD/README.md

 #### 1. `master`

-This branch consists of the `README.md` file that is automatically reflected on the [htmlhead.dev](https://htmlhead.dev/) website.
-All changes to the content of the cheat sheet as such should be directed to this file.
+This branch consists of the `README.md` file that is reflected on the [htmlhead.dev](https://htmlhead.dev/) website.
+All changes to the content of the guide should be made in this file.

 Please follow these steps for pull requests:

+{:.list-style-default}
 - Modify only one tag, or one related set of tags at a time
 - Use double quotes on attributes
 - Don't include a trailing slash in self-closing elements — the HTML5 spec says they're optional